-- During 2018, online food purchasing continued to expand as retailers improved their websites, providing a more user-friendly and smarter shopping experience.
+- Online food purchasing continued to expand as retailers improved their websites, providing a more user-friendly and smarter shopping experience.
 All the leading grocery retailers have entered the online channel with designated online stores and even apps. - Organic foods and perceived healthier options are on the rise.
 Increasingly, Israeli consumers are willing to pay a premium for organic food items.
 As a result, supermarkets are giving greater priority to healthy and organic foods.
 Organic products are gaining larger shares of shelf space than in the past and the variety of products is expanding.
 In some cases, supermarkets have opened healthy and organic sections, or specialty health stores within supermarkets. - Sales in private label products are growing.
 More supermarket chains are offering private label branded products.
-The share of private label products in Israel's largest retailer increased by one percent in 2018, accounting for 24 percent of all retail sales.
-Many of the large chains offering private label products are importing directly to access prices that are more competitive.

-- Fruits and vegetables remain a staple in the Israeli diet.
+Many of the large chains offering private label products are importing directly to access prices that are more competitive. - Fruits and vegetables remain a staple in the Israeli diet.
 Even with growth in other retail sectors, supermarkets are still dedicating a large portion of their sales area to fruits and vegetables.
-Most are grown locally, with limited imports during the September and April holiday seasons. - Sales of vegetarian and vegan products are on the rise, and sales of milk substitutes are showing rapid growth.
-In 2018, sales reached \$76.46 million dollars, a 23 percent increase from the previous year.
+Most are grown locally, with limited imports during the September and April holiday seasons. - Sales of vegetarian and vegan products are on the rise and sales of milk substitutes are showing rapid growth.
+In 2019, sales reached \$89 million dollars, a 12 percent increase from the previous year.
 Following the trend, some specialty supermarkets are establishing vegan departments in branches throughout Israel. - In order to save on labor costs, a number of the supermarket chains are closing their butcher counters and are beginning to sell packaged cut meat.